 The up-to-date list of nationals who do not need a visa to enter Estonia or need one for stays of more than 90 days in a 180-day period only can be found on the webpage of the Ministry of Foreign Affairs.

 The Ministry’s webpage also provides you with information on applying for a visa, the EU common visa policy, and long stay visas.
+This includes requirements for visas needed for business purposes and information on visa fees.

 Visit Estonia’s webpage provides you with useful information to help you get to Estonia and make your visit a pleasant one.